Qualified Allocation Plan (QAP)

 Draft QAP

 As administrator, VHFA proposes periodic updates to the eligibility and prioritization criteria contained in the QAP.
-On March 24, 2026, VHFA released the latest Draft QAP (PDF) containing updates to increase the impact of housing credits toward meeting the needs of low and moderate income Vermonters.
-The draft QAP does this by emphasizing cost effective proposals for projects that are ready to proceed to construction upon receipt of an award and expanding the types of projects that can compete for funding while retaining core policy priorities from prior QAPs.
+On May 11, 2026, VHFA completed the latest draft QAP which incorporates changes made as a result of the public comment period that ended April 24, 2026.
+The draft QAP contains updates to increase the impact of housing credits toward meeting the needs of low- and moderate-income Vermonters.
+It does this by emphasizing cost effective proposals for projects that are ready to proceed to construction upon receipt of an award and expanding the types of projects that can compete for funding while retaining core policy priorities from prior QAPs.

 2026 Timeline